grevelle/Sprinkler-rain-bypass/README.md

 - Set GPIO Pins

 # Using systemd to automatically run on startup
+Place file in directory where you want it to run, I use root for the instructions below

-## Make program executable
+## Make files readable, writable and executable
+cd /
-chmod +x rain-bypass.py
+chmod +777 rain-bypass.py settings.ini

 ## Create file:
 sudo nano /lib/systemd/system/rain-bypass.service